 Participants

-Participant recruitment was based on an a priori power analysis conducted using G*Power 3.1 (Faul, Erdfelder, Lang, & Buchner, 2007), which indicated that 86 participants would be required to detect medium-sized main effects/interactions (Cohen’s d = 0.50) or larger.
+Participant recruitment was based on an a priori power analysis conducted using G*Power 3.1 (Faul, Erdfelder, Lang, & Buchner, 2007), which indicated that 106 participants would be required to detect small main effects/interactions or larger (Cohen’s d ≥ 0.25).
 However, because we conducted Experiment 1 online, we extended participant recruitment due to an anticipated increase in response variability.
 Participant recruitment occurred simultaneously via two platforms.
 Eighty-four undergraduate psychology students were recruited from the University of Southern Mississippi and completed the study in exchange for partial course credit.
 An additional 48 participants completed Experiment 1 via Prolific (www.prolific.co) and were compensated at a rate of $4.00/half-hour.
 To be eligible for participation, participants were required to be native English speakers, and Prolific participants were additionally required to have obtained at least a high school degree or equivalent.
 For both recruitment sources, participants were randomly assigned to either the JOL or no-JOL encoding groups.
 Data from 12 participants were omitted due to either low recall rates (i.e., recall < 5%, which suggested participants were distracted at encoding), recall rates exceeding 95% (which suggested cheating at test), or for providing JOLs that consistently anchored on scale extremes (i.e., JOLs of all 0 or 100), which suggested that participants were not following encoding directions.
 As a result, our final sample contained 120 participants (JOL group n = 60; no-JOL group n = 60).

 Materials